Invisible Deck by Charlie Miller and U. F. Grant

 AlakazamMagicUK says...

-The Invisible Deck is a classic mentalism tool for impossible-seeming predictions, ideal for strong openers in a performance.
+The Invisible Deck is a classic mentalism tool for impossible-seeming predictions, ideal for strong openers in stage acts and blending with psychological intrigue for mixed audiences.

 BAM_magic says...